 - The sixth day and is dedicated to Katyayani Devi where orange is the color.

-- The seventh day stands for Kalratri Devi where pink clothes are worn and then comes the eighth day which honors Mahagauri Devi.
-And the ninth day is dedicated to Goddess Siddhidatri.
+- The seventh day stands for Kalratri Devi where pink clothes are worn to honor Mahagauri Devi.
+And the ninth day is dedicated to Ram Navmi.

 10. Certain other rituals like burning of lamps reduces negative energies and helps in increasing divine consciousness.
 People also sow Barley which signifies growth, prosperity and abundance.